criipto/docs-old/how-to/specify-prefilled-fields.md

 2. Swedish BankID: Use `login_hint=sub:<SSN>` where `<SSN>` has the format `YYYYMMDDXXXX`
 3. Norwegian BankID Mobile: Use `login_hint=BIM:<PHONENUMBER>:<BIRTHDATE>` where `<PHONENUMBER>` has 8 digits and `<BIRTHDATE>` has the format `DDMMYY`
 4. Norwegian BankID Kodebrikke: Use `login_hint=BID:<SSN>` where `<SSN>` has the format `DDMMYYXXXXX`
-5. Sofort: You can send the data you want to use for the Schufa check in a base64-url-encoded JSON structure in `login_hint=schufa:<base64-url encoded JSON>`.
+5. Sofort: You can send the data you want to use for pre-selection of the users bank and the Schufa check in a base64-url-encoded JSON structure in `login_hint=sofort:<base64-url encoded JSON>`.
 The JSON literal can contain the following properties:
 ```json
 {
     "given_name": "HANS-GERD",